ratanachh/npa/samples/BasicUsage/README.md

-# BasicUsage Sample (Phases 1.1 – 1.5)
+# BasicUsage Sample (Phases 1.1 – 3.1)

-This sample demonstrates the **implemented and tested** features of NPA (Phases 1.1-1.5) using SQL Server, MySQL, or PostgreSQL provider:
+This sample demonstrates the **implemented and tested** features of NPA using SQL Server, MySQL, or PostgreSQL provider:

 | Phase | Status | Focus | Demonstrated In |
 |-------|--------|-------|-----------------|